Scroll Down To Order

 Nov 30—Driven off course by typhoon-like storm, unknown to the world, Adm.
 Nagumo orders his flagship “Akagi” to break radio silence and beam radio signals on 4960 kilocycles at very low power to round up his ships scattered all over the sea, but a rare demonstration of the power of the Sun aids U.S. intercept stations who pick up radio chatter from the “Akagi.”
 The Sun?

 Yes, the low power transmissions which were supposed to go only about 100 miles were fanned out due to solar hitting the ionosphere and carried all over the Pacific basin, as far as the West Coast.
+What precisely was read or failed to be deciphered and translated remains under security classification.
 Far-north weather reports from Baffenland start guiding Lend-Lease pilots flying to Europe across the “North Atlantic highway in the sky” route.
 Station H intercepts a specific movement report by an oil tanker, “Shiriya,” that it is proceeding 30-00 N, 14-20 E and will proceed along the 30-degree north latitude at 7 knots.
+The temperature in Moscow dips to -49˚F.

 December Events Leading up to War